 How can I support my child at home?

 - We encourage daily reading and reading for pleasure.

 - Encourage your child to use the Read Write Inc rhymes to remember the phonemes they have learnt and how to form their letters.

 - Practise segmenting and blending a range of words with your child to help their fluency in decoding texts.

 - Ask your child questions related to the story to check their comprehension and understanding of the text.

 From Reception we ensure that children take home a reading book or ditty (a4 card containing phonemes and words) that closely matches their current phonics attainment.
-Teachers and TAs match books to children's needs through careful observation, assessment and monitoring.
+Teachers and Teaching Assistants match books to children's needs through careful observation, assessment and monitoring.
 This includes using the Ruth Miskin phonics bands assessment, key words assessments and using past Phonics Screening Check papers.
 Children are also assessed using our benchmarking kits to match their reading attainment, including comprehension skills, to a coloured reading book.
 It is expected that children can read their phonetically decodable Read Write Inc book or ditty independently and can read their coloured reading book with some adult support.
 Children may also take home a reading for pleasure book from our school library.
 Parents are invited to attend phonics and reading workshops to support their children with the development of their early reading and phonics skills.